carissalow/rapids/docs/workflow-examples/analysis.md

 ## Configure and run the analysis workflow example
 1. [Install](../../setup/installation) RAPIDS
 2. Configure the [user credentials](../../setup/configuration/#database-credentials) of a local or remote MySQL server with writing permissions in your `.env` file.
-The example config file is at `example_profile/example_config.yaml`.
+The config file where you need to modify the `DATABASE_GROUP` is at `example_profile/example_config.yaml`.
 3. Unzip the [test database](https://osf.io/skqfv/files/) to `data/external/rapids_example.sql` and run:
     ```bash
     ./rapids -j1 restore_sql_file --profile example_profile